Mark Madsen (basketball): Los Angeles Lakers (2000–2003)

 The Los Angeles Lakers selected Madsen in the first round (29th pick overall) of the 2000 NBA draft.
 He contributed to the Lakers' NBA championships in 2001 and 2002, and became well known for his goofy dances at the victory parades for those championships.

 Talking about his prime with the Lakers, Shaquille O'Neal said that the only player who could thwart him from his dominant play was Madsen.
 "He used to beat me up in practice", O'Neal said.

 Minnesota Timberwolves (2003–2009)

-Madsen signed with the Timberwolves as a free agent before the start of the 2003–04 NBA season.
-He played six seasons for the Wolves.
+Madsen signed with the Timberwolves as a free agent on a two-year, minimum contract before the start of the 2003–04 NBA season.
+He played six seasons for the Wolves, after re-signing on a five-year, $12.1 million deal following the 2004–05 season.

 On July 20, 2009, Madsen was traded to the Los Angeles Clippers along with Craig Smith and Sebastian Telfair in exchange for Quentin Richardson.
 On August 21, 2009, he was waived by the Clippers.

 Madsen's final NBA game was played on April 15, 2009, in a 90–97 loss to the Sacramento Kings.
 In his final game, Madsen was the team's starting power forward, but he played for only 9 1/2 minutes and recorded no stats.
 His career averages were 2.2 points, 2.6 rebounds, and 0.4 assists in 11.8 minutes played per game.